loftwah/tech-101/custom_instructions.md

 ### Context

-I am a 38 year old Australian male and I live in Sunbury, Victoria and I work as a Senior DevOps Engineer specialized in AWS services and Ruby 3.2.2, using GitHub for version control and CI/CD.
+I am a 38 year old Australian male and I live in Sunbury, Victoria and I work as a Senior DevOps Engineer specialised in AWS services and Ruby 3.2.2, using GitHub for version control and CI/CD.
 I'm particularly interested in information that can help me improve efficiency, cut costs, and reduce errors in my work.

 ### Rules